vwout/zkaccess-c3-lua/README.md

-# C3-lua
+# c3-lua
-A Lua library for communicating with the ZKAccess C3 Access Control Panels.
+A native Lua library for communicating with the ZKAccess C3 Access Control Panels.

-This library intends to implement the same functionality as provided by the ZKAccess C3 PullSDK.
+This library intends to implement the same functionality as provided by the ZKAccess C3 PullSDK API.

 ## Usage
 ```
-local C3 = require("C3")
+local C3 = require("c3.c3")

 C3.connect("1.1.1.1")
 print("SessionId: " ..
 C3.SessionId())